Sakib3602/e-rose-client/README.md

 4. Pay Now: client POSTs `/initialpayment` with the order payload.
 If backend returns a `paymentUrl`, the client uses `window.location.href` to navigate to the external payment page.
 After payment, backend/webhook should update the order status.

-**Testing & Debugging**

-- Use browser DevTools > Network to verify request payloads and responses for `/order` and `/initialpayment`.
-- Ensure the backend logs the `req.body` to verify the payload shape.
-- If `req.body` is undefined on server, enable JSON body parsing (`express.json()`) and check CORS settings.

 **Author / Contact**

 - GitHub: https://github.com/Sakib3602
 - Repo: https://github.com/Sakib3602/e-rose-client

-If you want, I can:
-- Add a `/payment-callback` route skeleton and client logic to handle gateway redirects.
-- Wire loading states and disable modal buttons while requests are in-flight.
-- Replace the `REPLACE_WITH_YOUR_LIVE_LINK` placeholder with your real deployment URL.

----

 Thank you  let me know which improvements you want next and I will implement them (loading states, callback route, or backend helper examples).